ManglaSourav/Code-Share-Editor/README.md

 # Code-Share-Editor
-##  with this App we can share our code screen and edit dynamically from both side
+##  By this App we can share our code screen and edit dynamically from both side.